 Students' Unions

 GISU works on an annual cycle.
-Launching each autumn, Unions implement change throughout the academic year, submitting work in late spring, receiving an audit in early summer, and awards are announced in July.
+Launching each autumn, Unions implement change throughout the academic year, submitting work in late spring, receiving an audit in early summer, and awards are announced in June.

 Over the months you will be making progress on campus and within your Students’ Union – setting up, embedding and delivering campaigns and initiatives.
 There are a number of ways you can receive support over this period: